Jessica Hanlon | NCC | MHC-LP | ADHD-CCSP

 Undiagnosed ADHD Can Impact Every Aspect of Your Life

-If you or your child is experiencing these challenges, it might be time to seek answers.
-ADHD testing can help identify the root of your symptoms, provide a formal diagnosis if appropriate, consider alternative explanations, and guide you towards effective treatment options.
+If you or your child are experiencing these challenges, it might be time for answers.
+ADHD testing can help identify the root of your symptoms, provide a formal diagnosis, if appropriate, and consider alternative explanations, guiding you towards effective treatment options.